Sweetener World Tour: Concert synopsis

 Before the show begins, a video is shown on the screen with a cascading movement of clouds that faintly flashes, as well as planets spinning on the video screens attached to the stage.
 Once the visual ends and the houselights are turned off, it transitions into another visual where two of the planets merge into one planet, forming a ball on the middle part of the stage.
-As this is happening, Grande opens the show by singing an acapella version of the song "Raindrops (An Angel Cried)".
+As this is happening, Grande opens the show by singing the acapella song "Raindrops (An Angel Cried)".
 After this, she and her dancers rise up from the stage while Grande sings "God Is a Woman" in a performance similar to her 2018 MTV Video Music Awards performance.
-After that, she welcomes the audience and performs "Bad Idea", followed by "Break Up with Your Girlfriend, I'm Bored" in which she and her dancers enact a chair dance.
+The prop used for the performance is a table inspired by the famous painting The Last Supper.
+It is made of three parts and is used for the entirety of act 1.
+After that, she welcomes the audience of the city she's in and performs "Bad Idea", followed by "Break Up with Your Girlfriend, I'm Bored" in which she and her dancers enact a chair dance.
 Grande then exits the stage for a costume change as an interlude plays, showing a video of a child-aged Grande reenacting a scene from the 2003 film Bruce Almighty.
+This interlude is called "Childhood" by fans.

-The second act of the show begins with Grande singing "R.E.M" as visuals of pink and yellow are shown on screen.
+The second act of the show begins with Grande singing "R.E.M." as visuals of pink and yellow are shown on screen.
 What follows is a short video interlude from a scene taken from the 1996 film The First Wives Club that transitions into a performance of "Be Alright" where Grande and her dancers perform in front of a pink backdrop and pink aesthetics.